waleed-sabir/react-jenkins/README.md

-# Automated CI/CD Pipeline for React Application Deployment Using Jenkins and Docker on Azure VM
+# Automated CI/CD Pipeline for React Application Deployment Using Jenkins and Docker on Azure Virtual Machine (VM)

 This project demonstrates an automated CI/CD pipeline for a React application.
 The pipeline utilizes Jenkins to build, test, and deploy the application in a Docker Nginx container whenever there is a push commit to the GitHub repository.
 The Jenkins server is hosted on an Azure Virtual Machine (VM).